Make-Up How To:

 Keep it simple.

-Tuck a small mirror, blotting papers, hand cream, powder, lipstick for mid-day touch ups
+Tuck a small mirror, blotting papers (tissues work just fine for us), hand cream, powder, lipstick for mid-day touch-ups

 No Make-Up Makeup Look

-Use a medium brown / taupey colour on the lids, blend it into the crease line.
+Use a medium brown/taupe colour on the lids, blend it into the crease line.
 Wet a dark shade of brown and using an angle brush, line your upper lashes (you can also line the bottom lashes, very delicately so that it opens the eye), apply mascara, apply blush on apples and a rosy berry tone on the lip.